How to reduce the spread of COVID-19

 This advice will be updated continuously as we learn more about COVID-19.

-Should I work from home even if I feel well?
+Should I work from home even if I do not have any symptoms?

 How can we care for and protect people over the age of 70?